tacticlink/cheapdigital/dev/desktop.md

 	install applications as much as you like.

-Thus a desktop computer ready to use, it include an SSH Terminal, and a web browser , and a desktop environment whether it is a lxde or Pi customed desktop.
+Thus a desktop computer ready to use, it includes an SSH Terminal, and a web browser , and a desktop environment whether it is a lxde or Pi customed desktop.